Archive for 2011

 Adventures in gas

 Several weeks ago I had a gas leak around the water heater.
 Of course, when the ONG technician came he couldn’t find anything wrong, and then it happened again a couple of days later.
-I think I figured out what was happening, after much research: the breeze from the dryer sometimes keeps the water heater from lighting.
-The only thing I’ve changed is to not let the dryer run after about nine o’clock.
-That way we won’t get gassed in our sleep if it happens again.
-It hasn’t.
+I think I figured out what was happening, after much research: the.

 Wednesday, October 19, 2011